elixir-europe/plant-brapi-to-isa/README.md

 Because Phenotyping is not a supported protocol in ISA-tools, we are forced to use nucleic acid sequencing as protocol_type to have an assay name column in the assay file.
 This is not following the MIAPPE standard, so it is needed to manually change this in the investigation file to Phenotyping.

 ## Validation
+The dumped ISA-tab files are automatically validated by the ISA-API using the [MIAPPE configuration files](https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/tree/v1.1/isaconfig-phenotyping/isaconfig-phenotyping-basic).
+This to ensure MIAPPE compliance.
+Check the generated validation_log.json file for more details.

 ## Dependencies

 * python 3.6 +